 Day 1: So you got a new tattoo?
 It’s probably on fire- use ice packs or ibuprofen to reduce the stinging.
 Your first piece of Saniderm applied by the artist must be worn for 24 hours, do not remove it early.
 You will have irritation, redness, bleeding, seeping, and ink collect under the bandage.
 You will notice plasma (looks like clear watery liquid), ink, and blood trapped in the bandage, and it may leak out of the Saniderm.
 This is NORMAL and part of the healing process.
 Don’t freak out over this.
 Let it happen.
 For leaks, apply more Saniderm to catch it or tape a paper towel until your 24th hour.
 Rember a fresh tattoo is a huge open wound and needs to be treated with caution and care.
 You need to take it easy and rest that area of your body.

-Day 2: Remove 1st bandage after 24 hours- peel off slowly (this will likely be uncomfortable).
+Day 2: Remove 1st bandage after 24 hours- peel off slowly (this may be uncomfortable).
 Wash thoroughly with plain anti-bacterial hand soap - no exfoliating beads, no oils, no scents.
-(You may consider removing your Saniderm under luke warm or cool soapy water in the shower to loosen the adhesive.)
+You may consider removing your Saniderm under lukewarm or cool soapy water in the shower to loosen the adhesive.
 Pat dry with a paper towel and let air dry for 2-5 minutes making sure nothing touches it while airing out.
 Blot with paper towel.
-To apply 2nd Saniderm remove the paper backing first, apply sticky side to tattoo, then remove plastic backing (it’s ok if there are air bubbles/wrinkles).
+Apply 2nd Saniderm: remove the white paper backing first, apply sticky side to tattoo, then remove plastic backing (it’s ok if there are air bubbles/wrinkles).